openstack-archive/fuel-plugin-vmware-dvs/docs/user_guide/troubleshooting.rst

    vsphere_hostname=<vsphere_ip>
    vsphere_password=<vsphere_password>

+**To verify neutron-dvs-agent services**

-Verify that all neutron-dvs-agent services are launched on corresponding nodes:
+All neutron-dvs-agent services should be launched on the corresponding
+nodes:

-* On controllers: under corosync
+* On controllers: under Corosync
 * On compute-vmware: using the init script

+**To verify connectivity**

-Verify the connectivity between controller nodes and vCenter:
+Check the connectivity between controller nodes and vCenter using the :command:`ping` command.

-..
-TODO: add CLI command